GOCDB/gocdb/INSTALL.md

 * [Doctrine](#doctrine)
   * 2.3.3 (newer versions should be fine but are untested)

-* PhpUnit (optional, for running DBUnit tests only, see `tests/INSTALL.md` for more info)
+* PhpUnit and PDO driver for selected DB (optional, required for running DBUnit tests only, see `tests/INSTALL.md` for more info)
-  * PDO driver for selected DB